 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where rankamaite typically forms.
+Look in granite pegmatites country, the host setting where rankamaite typically forms.
 If you start seeing tapiolite, microlite, tantalite in float, you are in the right ground.
 Field specimens usually show a acicular or fibrous crystals habit, so train your eye for that shape before scanning the outcrop.